Bruce Betts' Online College Intro Astronomy Course 2017

 Introduction to Planetary Science and Astronomy

 Dr. Betts guides you through the solar system and universe in a class heavy on imagery and fun, and light on math, while still giving you a strong introduction to what we know and how we learn more.
 He also talks to a number of guests throughout the course.
 Below, you can find class resources as well as links to an archive of the class.

-Here are some resources for the class: the class schedule and reading assignments list and the syllabus.
-We will also soon be posting written class assignments as they were given to the students formally enrolled in the class.
+You can view the class schedule and reading assignments list and the syllabus.
+We will also soon be posting written class assignments as they are given to the students formally enrolled in the class.
 We'll also try to post tests.
 Unless you are one of the students enrolled in the class already, you can choose to do them or not :)

 To receive a Certificate of Achievement for watching the 2017 Bruce Betts Introduction to Planetary Science and Astronomy class (Physics 195 at California State University Dominguez Hills), a Random Space Fact (RSF) is given in each class designed to be “the” RSF that users will have to recognize later to get the certificate.
 The certificate quiz will become available near the end of the course.

 Watching the course and want more?
 Continue learning and exploring by joining The Planetary Society, following Dr. Bruce Betts on Twitter, or Facebook, or Google+ and following The Planetary Society on Twitter, Facebook, or Google+.

 Class Video Archives